+Chair approve of these forms of teaching in writing.
+Faculty contributions through such activities should be included in annual evaluations.
+Additional compensation shall be given when such extra teaching duties approved by the Vice President for Academic Affairs exceed the faculty member's normal load.

-- Full professors who do not wish to be evaluated on the basis of publishable research may elect to teach twelve hours.
-However, they are expected, like all other faculty, to remain current in their fields of expertise. - F. Each semester the Vice President for Academic Affairs will publish a list of all teaching faculty whose load varies from the maximums stated in paragraph C above, the amount of load variation, and the reason for load variation. - G. The maximum instructional load in any one summer session is a two course (6-8 hour) load.
-Compensation for such teaching will be made on a stipend basis, in addition to the faculty member's contract salary. - H. In the event that a faculty member wishes to engage in the pursuit of remunerative interests outside the University contract, which pursuit takes a significant amount of time, it is important that such activity not interfere with the faculty member's expected full-time commitment and service to the University.
-The faculty member will therefore inform the Vice President for Academic Affairs in writing in advance of undertaking outside work and will provide an update annually to the Vice President for Academic Affairs who is authorized to monitor such activity in the interests of the University.
+M. In the event that a faculty member wishes to engage in the pursuit of remunerative interests outside the University contract, which pursuit takes a significant amount of time, it is important that such activity not interfere with the faculty member's expected full-time commitment and service to the University.
+The faculty member will therefore inform the Vice President for Academic Affairs in writing in advance of undertaking outside work and will provide an update annually to the Vice President for Academic Affairs, who is authorized to monitor such activity in the interests of the University.